-This is most often documented through written works.
+This is most often documented through written works individual and/or collaborative.
 Original research articles, translational or extension publications, works of synthesis (reviews), and publications about instruction and pedagogy may all be examples of scholarly productivity as appropriate to the field and assignment.
+In addition, utility, design and plant patent applications filed; utility, design and plant patents allowances and awards; and copyrighted materials such as computer programs and software packages may be examples of scholarly productivity appropriate to the field and assignment.
 Non-traditional scholarly formats such as web-based, electronic records or juried designs may also be considered.